marlonrichert/zsh-hist/README.md

 Options (can be combined):
   -f  force:       never ask for confirmation
   -i  interactive: always ask for confirmation
-  -s  silent:      do not print anything
+  -q  quiet:       do not print anything
+  -s  silent:      same as quiet
 By default, hist asks for confirmation only when operating on multiple history entries.

-Actions (required; mutually exclusive): d  delete:     remove from history e  edit:       remove from history, then modify & append as new f  fix:        remove from history, then load into buffer
+Commands (required; mutually exclusive): d  delete:     remove from history e  edit:       remove from history, then modify & append as new f  fix:        remove from history, then load into buffer